live-community/slate/source/includes/api/_questions.html.md

   -d '{"subject":"This is a question subject","details":"This is the details of the question","product_id":1000}'
 ```

-> The above command returns JSON structured like this:
+> The above command returns a JSON structured like this: <br /> <b>Note:</b> This is just a summarized question resource.

 ```json
 {